CamiloMurcia28/AREP-LAB06/README.md

 This Property Management System is a web-based application that allows users to:

+* Establish a secure connection
+* Access to a login and register user screen
 * Add new property listings
 * View a complete list of properties along with detailed information for each
 * Modify existing property details